Communication Sciences and Disorders [CSDS] M.S. (Graduate)

 - The completion or equivalent of the following courses:

 - Aural Rehabilitation

 - Physical Science (chemistry or physics)

 Once the SUNY Cortland Graduate Admissions Office receives all of the required documents, your application will be forwarded to the Communication Disorders and Sciences Department.
-A committee consisting of a minimum of two department representatives will evaluate the applications, and the top candidates will be invited to campus for a group interview.
+A committee consisting of a minimum of two department representatives will evaluate the applications.

 Fall semester applications: July 1